sabre-io/sabre.io/source/dav/index.md

 History
 -------

 sabre/dav was started in 2007 by [Evert Pot][3] to scratch an itch.
-I needed to bring data from the database, and expose it to the user as a filesystem.
+At the time, he was working on a large PHP application, with CMS capabilities.

+A lot of the content- and template-management was done through a web interface, and stored in a database.
+This was frustrating, as it prevented people from using their favourite desktop text-editors to maintain and author this content.

-Since that existing system was fully written in PHP, WebDAV seemed like the obvious choice.
+Since the system was fully written in PHP, the most obvious choice seemed to add a WebDAV frontend to this system.
+No solid WebDAV servers for PHP existed at the time, so this project was born.

+The first stable release was in 2009.

 In 2010 CalDAV was added to the server, which really caused a solid usage spike, allowing Evert to dedicated more time on it, and no longer just in